superfaceai/station/README.md

 ### **Overall filtering of tests**

-In each of command described above, there is used jest that enables to use jest CLI options for managing test runs.
-Most used option that I noticed is specifying tests with test name as argument, for example:
+In each of command described above, you can use argument to specify integration, for example:

 ```shell
 $ yarn test chat/messages/maps/slack